freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 540.1

-The file contains `meow` and `meowzer`.
+Looking at the output, you can see that it matched `meow` and `meowzer`, instead of just `meow`.
 Use the `echo` command and redirection to append the text `Number of times meow or meowzer appears:`, with a new line in front of it, to the `kitty_info.txt` file.

 #### HINTS